- Future Students (Undergrad)

 Engineering students who are new freshmen to Ohio State may be considered for competitive recruitment scholarships offered through the College of Engineering and specific departments.
 Details and requirements are listed below for some of the more specialty awarded engineering and departmental scholarships:

 NOTE: All applicants must complete both the Common Application AND the Ohio State Special Eligibility Scholarship Application.

-It is also recommended that all students applying for financial aid complete the Free Application for Federal Student Aid (FAFSA).
+It is also recommended that all students applying for need-based financial aid complete the Free Application for Federal Student Aid (FAFSA).

 Engineering Specialty Recruitment Awards

 Engineering Dean’s Scholarship – The number of awards will vary annually with this scholarship.
 Amount of scholarship is maximum $1,000.
 Merit and Need are used in consideration of these awards.